Dental Implants Q and A

 - One or more missing teeth

-- Adequate bone for securing the dental implant or are able to receive a dental bone graft
+- Adequate bone for securing the dental implant or can receive a dental bone graft

 - Have healthy gum and bone tissues